-I have posted recently on creating a prayer journal to help me in my daily prayer time.
-Right now I feel the need to be better organized and accountable in my daily prayers for my husband and children.
-And even if I do not sit down in a quiet place, before my children wake and prayfully make my way through each prayer, those intentions are now starting to become a part of my heart on those days when…
+I am getting ready to start a series on creating a prayer journal.
+I have written in the past on how I created mine, but it’s time for an update.
+I still need some serious help in my prayer life and I’m pretty sure that will be a lifelong issue.
+This life isn’t always necessarily conducive to focused and intentional prayer, right?
+I’m again feeling the need to be better organized and accountable in my daily prayers for myself, my husband, children, and others.
+And even if my prayer life doesn’t look like the ideal I’ve set up in my mind: sitting in a quiet place, before my children wake and prayerfully make my way through each specific prayer, those intentions are now starting to become a part of my heart on those days when…

 Prayer Journal: Those Days